LEGO Party Games

 The 9 year old boys had such a blast at the party that I thought I’d post the games, we could have played each of them for so much longer.

 Design your own LEGO® man: I had this activity for kids who were early and while waiting for some who were late.
-Click on the picture to get a full size version.
+Subscribe below to get a full size version.
 I just put them on the floor with a tub of pencils.

 Pass the brick: a small LEGO set wrapped up to look like a LEGO brick (just use bright paper and draw the circles on top).
 Pass it around, when the music stops if you’re holding it you are out.
 Last one in wins.
 This was much better than pass the parcel for this age.
 As each kid gets out give them a lolly or prize.